sohviluukkonen/BindingType/README.md

 ## Class A binding type prediction

+:warning: The training data is extremely unbalanced (only 24/200 targets have both allo- and orthosteric data points  !!!

 Script to predict binary binding type (allo- or orthosteric) of molecule targeting a class A GPCR.

     preds = predictor = BindingTypeClassifier('input.tsv')